Discrete equational theories: Introduction

 \section{Introduction}

-Motivated by by probabilistic programming, Mardare, Panangaden and Plotkin \cite{MPP1,MPP} introduced quantitative equations and developed universal algebra over metric spaces.
-In the recent paper \cite{R}, we have related their quantitative equational theories to theories of Bourke and Garner \cite{BG}.
+Motivated by probabilistic programming, Mardare, Panangaden and Plotkin \cite{MPP1,MPP} introduced quantitative equations and developed universal algebra over metric spaces.
+In the recent paper \cite{R}, we have related their quantitative equational theories to the theories of Bourke and Garner \cite{BG}.
 More papers were influenced by \cite{MPP1,MPP}, in particular \cite{A} and \cite{MU}.
 In the first one, Ad\' amek showed that $\omega_1$-basic quantitative equational theories correspond to $\aleph_1$-ary enriched monads on metric spaces preserving surjections.
-In \cite{MU}, Milius and Urbat clarified Birkhoff's type theorems stated in \cite{MPP}.
+In \cite{MU}, Milius and Urbat clarified the Birkhoff-type theorems stated in \cite{MPP}.

 In this paper, we work in a general symmetric monoidal closed category $\cv$ which is locally $\lambda$-presentable as a closed category.
 The leading examples are $\Pos$ (posets) and $\Met$ (metric spaces).
 Under discrete objects of $\cv$ we mean copowers of the monoidal unit $I$.
 In $\Pos$ these are discrete posets and in $\Met$ discrete spaces (having all distances $0$ or $\infty$).
 We introduce discrete theories whose operations are induced by those with a discrete arity.
 We show that discrete theories correspond to $\lambda$-ary enriched monads on $\cv$ preserving surjections (i.e., morphisms for which is $I$ projective).
 As a special case, we get the result of Ad\' amek \cite{A}.
 Under mild assumptions, surjections form a left part of a factorization system $(\Surj,\Inj)$ on the underlying category $\cv_0$ of $\cv$.
 We assume that $\cv_0$ is $\Inj$-locally $\mu$-generated for $\mu\leq\lambda$ in the sense of \cite{DR} and prove Birkhoff's type theorems for categories of algebras of discrete theories.
-Metric spaces are locally $\aleph_1$-presentable and also $\Inj$-locally $\aleph_0$-generated and our Birkhoff's type theorems yield those of \cite{MPP}.
+Metric spaces are locally $\aleph_1$-presentable and also $\Inj$-locally $\aleph_0$-generated and our Birkhoff-type theorems yield those of \cite{MPP}.